If you’re reading this, you probably already understand the importance of website localization and how it can boost your global presence.

 But how much will this website translation cost?

 Expenses can quickly rack up when it comes to translation and localization.
 But these processes don’t have to cost an arm and a leg.
-Save your cents by getting ahead of the game and cutting out those pesky hidden costs, with our helpful tips.
+Save your cents by getting ahead of the game and reduce website translation costs with our helpful tips.

 #1.
 Prepare with internationalization